Timendus/chip8-test-suite/README.md

 Note that you need timer support for this test to run.

+See this [excellent
+table](https://games.gulrak.net/cadmium/chip8-opcode-table.html) by Gulrak for an overview of all the known quirks for the relatively popular CHIP-8 versions.
 See [this website](https://chip-8.github.io/extensions/) for a lot more information about all the historical versions of the platform and the different quirks among them.